gkjohnson/three-bvh-csg/README.md

 intersectionEdges = [] : Line3
 ```

-A list of cloned edges.
-The default is an empty array.
+A list of edges formed by intersecting triangles during the CSG process.

 <!--
 ## EvaluatorWorker